 What tasks do lifters take on?
 When you partner with Tidelift as a lifter, you’ll be working with us to ensure that your project(s) meets an important set of industry security, maintenance, and licensing standards that help validate the overall health and resilience of your projects.

 Examples of standards include annotating licenses, documenting security policies, properly tracking and communicating package dependencies, and implementing two-factor authentication.

-What we have you do
+What we ask of you

-- Help us show information about your package to subscribers in an automated way, so subscribers don't have to individually watch every dependency.
+- Help us document and communicate critical information about your package(s) to our subscribers in an automated way, so subscribers don't have to individually watch every package they use.

-What we don't have you do
+What we don't ask of you

-- You are not expected to provide help desk or consulting services.
+- Providing help desk or consulting services.

 (We're careful to set subscriber expectations on these points.)